Andy4495/Windows10-on-iMac2011/README.md

 - Plug in the USB flash drive
   - Use Drive Setup to format it as MSDOS (FAT)
 - Insert the Windows 8/8.1 Install DVD
-- Run Boot Camp, check both boxes
+- Run Boot Camp and check both boxes
   - Boot Camp downloads software and copies it to the flash drive
-  - Next, it asks to partition drive to allocate space to Windows -- configure as you see fit
+  - Next, it asks to partition the drive to allocate space to Windows -- configure as you see fit
     - In my case, I allocated 300 GB of my 500 GB SSD to Windows, since I will primarily use this as a Windows machine
   - Boot Camp reboots
     - I expected it to copy the Windows installer to the USB drive.
 However, it did not.
 It will only install Windows from a physical DVD.